k-lar/kv/README.md

 2. Check which files are staged
 3. Created files get put in the newest commit without trouble
 4. Put all previously commited files in an array:
-    a.
-If staging doesn't contain filename of commited file, copy file from previous commit to newest commit
+    - If staging doesn't contain filename of commited file, copy file from previous commit to newest commit
-    b.
-If staging contains commited filename (updated), copy it from repo to newest commit
+    - If staging contains commited filename (updated), copy it from repo to newest commit
-    c.
-If staging has a deleted file, don't copy it from anywhere
+    - If staging has a deleted file, don't copy it from anywhere

 ## Features I want to implement